What does the Municipal Planning Assistance Program do?

 What can the MPAP do to help me implement a project in my town?

 MPAP promotes growth management principles in local, state and federal policies, programs, regulations and investments.
 Having an MPAP finding of consistency for its comprehensive plan may help your town win state funding for various types of projects.
-In addition, MPAP awards certain Maine Coastal Program grants for projects in coastal areas.

 Can you answer my specific land use question?